-The company will contribute to the Plan a 4% core contribution for each participant on a quarterly basis.
+The company will make a core contribution equal to 4 percent of each participant's compensation.
+This core contribution will be made on a quarterly basis.
 This was a new contribution starting in 2012, with an effective date of January 1, 2012 for new employees starting after that date and September 1, 2012 for existing employees.